OUR TEAM

 Athletes + facilitators

-These are the badasses teaching our climbing clinics and workshops!
+These are the badasses teaching our climbing clinics and leading our programs + presentations!

 -